developer-onizuka/AsyncProgram/README.md

 --- CheckPoint E ---
 ```

-# 3. Async/Await in Lamda
+# 3. Async/Await in Lambda
-In task1's Lamda, there is no Async/Await pair.
+In task1's Lambda, there is no Async/Await pair.
 But there is an Async/Await pair in task2 and task3 each. <br>

 The order is <br>